-I had gone toPatriot to visit a former professor, a woman who had taught me at the Ohio University, Portsmouth Branch when I had attended school there.
-Although I hadn't seen the woman in a long time, she had once given me a key to her home, a key which I still had.
+I had gone to the small village of Patriot, Ohio to visit a former professor, a woman who had taught me at the Ohio University, Portsmouth Branch when I had attended school there.
+Although I had not seen the woman in a long time, she had once given me a key to her home, a key which I still had.
 Trying the key on the door, and discovering that it worked, I opened the door and walked in.

 Once I was in the living room, I looked around, listened, and thought I could hear sounds originating from the bedroom.
-I walked over to the bedroom door and stepped inside; lying on the bed were the woman and her lover, a young man in his early 20s, complete with beard and mustache.
+I walked over to the bedroom door and stepped inside.
+Lying on the bed were the woman and her lover, a young man in his early 20s, complete with beard and mustache.
 Not wanting to disturb them, I turned and walked back out into the living room.

 I only had to wait a short while before the fellow walked out of the bedroom and left the house.
 I, in turn, re-entered the bedroom, doffed my clothes and lay down beside the woman.
 About 50 years old, she was beginning to have lines in her face.
 Still, she was rather attractive.
-She reminded me somewhat of theactress Lily Tomlin, and a bit of my junior high school algebra teacher, Miss Wolfe.
+She reminded me somewhat of Lily Tomlin, and a bit of my junior high school algebra teacher, Miss Wolfe.

 Presently we decided to get up.
 We rose, dressed, and walked outside, where we found a little push-scooter which belonged to me.
 When we both climbed on, with her standing up behind me, I advised her that it might be more prudent for her to take a car; but since she wanted to stay with me, we scooted off together.